 Saradiel

 Deekirikevage Saradiel, popularly known as Utuwankande Sura Saradiel is famous among the locals as a figure who supports the poor and the downtrodden by robbing the British administrators and their native supports (Abeyawardana, 2002).
-Uthuwankanda mountain was his hideout and from where he carried out numerous raids.
+Uthuwankanda Mountain was his primary hideout and from which he and his gang identified potential travelers on the old Colombo-Kandy footpath for looting and descended on them in a strategic location along the hilly and winding footpath and took away their valuables (Silva, 2014).
 However, Saradiel was captured by Police and taken to the gallows on 7 May 1864.

 The tourist village

 The Saradiel village has been built on a land of about 6 acres according to the concept of Gamage, a medical officer.
 The construction of the site was started in 2008 and opened to the public in 2012.
-Saradiel's life from his childhood to his execution is depicted in the village with life-size cement figures and structures.
+Saradiel's life from his childhood to his execution and the social and cultural setting at the time is depicted in the village with life-size cement figures and structures (Silva, 2014).

 .